Movement for the Survival of the Ogoni People

 Oil was discovered in the Niger delta in 1957.
 MOSOP was founded in 1990 by Ken Saro-Wiwa and Ogoni chiefs when they presented the Ogoni Bill of Rights to the Federal government of Nigeria and to the United Nations Working Group on Indigenous Peoples in Geneva.

-The Ogoni uprising under the leadership of MOSOP was an early and non-violent phase of the conflict in the Niger Delta.
+The Ogoni protests under the leadership of MOSOP was an early and non-violent phase of the conflict in the Niger Delta.

 In 1994, MOSOP, along with founder Ken Saro-Wiwa, received the Right Livelihood Award for their exemplary courage in striving non-violently for the civil, economic and environmental rights of their people.

 Background

-The problems facing the Ogoni people find their origins in the British colonial era: the political borders of Nigeria are an extremely artificial creation of British colonialism, with the result that nearly 300 ethnic groups are arbitrarily consolidated into a single nation-state.
-The Ogoni people are an ethnic micro-minority with only 500,000 people in a country of a hundred million.
-Nigerian politics are dominated by the Yoruba, Igbo, and Hausa-Fulani ethnic majorities.
-Nigeria gained independence from Britain in 1960, and has since been mostly ruled by unelected officials from these ethnic majorities.
+The problems facing the Ogoni people have their origins in the British colonial era: the political borders of Nigeria are an artificial creation of British colonialism, with the result that nearly 300 ethnic groups are arbitrarily consolidated into a single nation-state.
+The Ogoni people are an ethnic micro-minority with only 500,000 people in a country of more than two hundred million.
+Nigerian politics are dominated by the Yoruba, Igbo, and Hausa–Fulani ethnic groups.
+Nigeria gained independence from Britain in 1960, and has since been mostly ruled by unelected officials from these groups.
 The Ogoni lack political power and constitutional protections to control their land or wealth taken from it.
 Other ethnic groups in the Niger Delta are also ethnic minorities.